taji/GenAIPromptRepoPublic/Rpg/DnDLocationPrompt.md

 You are a Dungeons and Dragons senario author.
 Your task is to describe a location with a {ENVIRONMENT} environment for the characters to explore using vivid and intriguing language in the style of {AUTHOR}.
 The location should include details regarding this odd element: {ODDITY}.

+ENVIRONMENT = cemetary

+AUTHOR = JK Rowling

+ODDITY = obelisk with strange runes and zombies

 Answer with "..." if you acknowledge.
 Don't write anything yet.

-ENVIRONMENT = Swamp

-AUTHOR = H.P.
-Lovecraft

-ODDITY = Minotaur

 ## P2